-Before a Linux machine can be managed by Horizon 7, the machine must be able to communicate with Connection Server.
+To prepare a Linux machine for management by Horizon 7, you must enable communication between the machine and the Connection Server.
 You must configure networking on the Linux machine so that the Linux machine can ping the Connection Server instance using its FQDN (fully qualified domain name).

-Open VMware Tools (OVT) are pre-installed on RHEL 7, CentOS 7, SLED 12, and SLES 12 machines.
-If you are preparing either of these machines for use as a remote desktop, you can skip steps 1 through 5 in the following procedure, which describe how to install VMware Tools by manually running the installer.
+Open VMware Tools (OVT) are pre-installed on RHEL, CentOS, and SLED/SLES machines.
+If you are preparing any of these machines for use as a remote desktop, you can skip steps 1 through 5 in the following procedure, which describe how to install VMware Tools by manually running the installer.

 apt-get install open-vm-tools-desktop

 - Verify that a new virtual machine (VM) was created in vCenter Server and your Linux distribution was installed on the machine.

 - Familiarize yourself with the steps for mounting and installing VMware Tools on a Linux VM.
 See "Manually Install or Upgrade VMware Tools in a Linux Virtual Machine" in the vSphere Virtual Machine Administration document.

 - Familiarize yourself with the steps for configuring your Linux machine to be resolvable through DNS.
 These steps vary for the different Linux distributions and releases.
 For instructions, consult the documentation for your Linux distribution and release.

 - In vSphere Web Client or vSphere Client, mount the VMware Tools virtual disk on the VM.

 - Right-click the VMware Tools installer file, VMwareTools.x.x.x-xxxx.tar.gz, click Extract to, and select the desktop for your Linux distribution.

 The vmware-tools-distrib folder is extracted to the desktop.